-The Intriguing Tale of Literary Theory
+The Tale of Literary Theory [Part I]

-The task of understanding literary theory becomes more slightly more complex because of the vague and contested nature of what we call literature.
-Northrop Frye, in his book Anatomy of Criticism (Frye, 2020), argues that an elementary textbook on literary studies will not contain a clear answer to the question ‘what is literature?’ because there are no real standards to determine between what is, and is not, literature.
-The Dictionary of Literary Terms and Theory (Cuddon & Habib, 2013) defines literature as ‘a broad term which usually denotes works which belong to the major genres: epic, drama, lyric, novel, short story…’ and as writing that is generally considered to be qualitatively superior to other forms.
+The task of understanding literary theory is made more complex because of the vague and contested nature of literature itself.
+Northrop Frye, in his book Anatomy of Criticism, argues that an elementary textbook on literary studies will not contain a clear answer to the question ‘what is literature?’ because there are no real standards to determine what is, and is not, literature.
+The Dictionary of Literary Terms and Theory (Cuddon & Habib, 2013) defines literature as “a broad term which usually denotes works which belong to the major genres” and as writing generally considered to be qualitatively superior to other forms.
 In An Introduction to Literature, Criticism and Theory, Bennett and Royle assert that literature, in some sense, does not exist; it is ‘spectral and elusive’.
+This seems to put us on the back foot somewhat.
+How do we talk about something that we can’t define?
+Let’s start at the beginning with Ancient Greece.

 Western literary theory begins with Plato and Aristotle, with the latter’s text Poetics considered foundational to any study of the discipline.
-The text dates to 335 BC, and was, after a long absence, returned to Western culture in the Middle Ages through a translation by Averroes, a Muslim scholar who lived in Andalusia (Iberia).
+The text dates to 335 BC and was, after a long absence, returned to Western culture in the Middle Ages through a translation by Averroes, a Muslim scholar who lived in Andalusia (Iberia).
+In Poetics, Aristotle discusses literature as a distinct field of knowledge, one identifiable by genre (epic, tragedy, and comedy), distinct compositional techniques, and shaped by ancient Greek poets including Homer, Sophocles, and Aristophanes.
+For example, comedy represents men as worse than they are in real life; tragedy as better.

 “I propose to treat of Poetry in itself and of its various kinds, noting the essential quality of each; to inquire into the structure of the plot as requisite to a good poem; into the number and nature of the parts of which a poem is composed; and similarly into whatever else falls within the same inquiry.
 Following, then, the order of nature, let us begin with the principles which come first.”